 In 2010 Filomena founded the ‘Filomena Campus Quartet’ in collaboration with long time collaborators Steve Lodder and Dudley Phillips.
 Their original project is called JESTER OF JAZZ , with music by Steve Lodder and Dudley Phillips and lyrics by Filomena Campus.
 The CD Jester of Jazz features Winston Clifford on drums and special guests Jean Toussaint and Rowland Sutherland was published and distributed by Egea UK Sam productions in January 2011.
-It was presented on January 26 and 27 at Pizza Express Jazz Club in London (sold out) with trumpet star PAOLO FRESU as special guest.
-Martin France has joined the quartet on drums in 2012, and they are going to record their new project Italy vs England soon.
+Martin France has joined the quartet on drums in 2012, and they are going to record their new project in 2015.
 Click on ‘Jester of Jazz’ page to read more about this project.

 Theatralia have presented their ‘Interludes’ in different London venues including the Riverside Studios.
 Theatralia Interludes are multimedia performance/happenings of free improvisation featuring top UK jazz musicians, dancers, performance and visual artists.